rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: It's not clear if we want to add support for asm.js.

 BE: It's hard to remove asm.js as it's just a subset.
-It's not like web assembly is the only way people will...
+It's not like WebAssembly is the only way people will...

 DE: If we did want integer to work with asm validation.
 It can work, but it's unclear if we want to make it work.